-Here are the Soulbind and path you should take if you chose Venthyr.
+Here is the Soulbind and path you should take if you chose Venthyr.

 This Soulbind gives you the Thrill Seeker passive.
 This will grant you 20% Haste at times, and Haste is a great stat for Outlaw Rogues.
 You also gain Agent of Chaos, allowing you to disorient enemies with Door of Shadows.
 Beware, this will put the target on diminishing return for Blind.
-Last but not least, the final passive, Fatal Flaw, is extremely powerful as it will give you 20% Versatility once Euphoria ends, which means a 28% flat damage boost thanks to the PvP Trinket bonus as well as a 10% flat damage reduction.
-If you choose this Soulbind you can decide to drop a Potency Conduit in favor of Prepared for All on the middle row in some match-ups.
+Last but not least, the final passive, Fatal Flaw, is extremely powerful as it will give you 20% Versatility once Euphoria ends.

 Night Fae Soulbind

-Here are the Soulbind and path you should take if you chose Night Fae.
+Here is the Soulbind and path you should take if you chose Night Fae.

 This Soulbind gives you the Grove Invigoration passive.
 This will allow you to gain 300 Mastery when using Sepsis, which can be a small damage boost on your kill attempts as you will inevitably proc Mastery: Main Gauche.
 This buff will become 450 Mastery for the first 5 seconds thanks to Bonded Hearts, the last passive, if the condition is met for even more burst damage.
 You also get Run Without Tiring, which is a bit of healing when kiting away with Soulshape.
-The passive Survivor's Rally also provides passive healing which is always a huge help in PvP.
 Bonded Hearts also provides a bit of passive healing, but most importantly allows Sepsis to heal you and your allies upon use, which can help your healer a little bit.
-If you are Night Fae as Outlaw, since Mastery is not as critical as it is of the other two Rogue specializations, you have the option to play the other two Soulbinds as well as they bring interesting effects too.

-Here are the Soulbind and path you should take if you chose Kyrian.
+Here is the Soulbind and path you should take if you chose Kyrian.

 This Soulbind gives you the Combat Meditation passive.
 This will allow you to gain Mastery when using Echoing Reprimand, which is a small damage increase.
 You also get the passive Let Go of the Past, which is a small defensive bonus.
-Phial of Patience allows the Kyrian potion to become a strong heal-over-time effect, albeit on a long cooldown.
 The last two passives are the strongest of the Soulbind.
 Path of the Devoted will reduce all incoming damage by 20% after recovering from a crowd control effect once every 30 seconds.
 While this may be triggered by crowd control abilities that will not hurt you it could also trigger on very dangerous abilities such as Kidney Shot or Storm Bolt.
-If you are the target it is likely that you will indeed get value out of it as many crowd control attacks on you3 will be meant to kill you.
+If you are the target it is likely that you will indeed get value out of it as many crowd control attacks on you will be meant to kill you.
 The last passive, Newfound Resolve is a powerful damage increase when you manage to get it, although it may not always be very practical to do so while in PvP combat.